chdsbd/kodiak/README.md

     strip_html_comments = false # default: false

     [update]
-    # update PR whenever the PR is out of date with the base branch.
+    # update PR whenever out of date with the base branch.
 PR will be
     # updated regardless of failing requirements for merge (e.g. failing status
     # checks, missing reviews, blacklist labels).
+    #
-Kodiak will only update the PR
-    # if the automerge label is enabled or `update.require_automerge_label` is
+    # Kodiak will only update the PR if the automerge label is enabled or
-    # false.
+    # `update.require_automerge_label` is false.
     always = false # default: false
     # enable updating PRs missing automerge label. automerge label is defined by `merge.automerge_label`.
     require_automerge_label = true # default: true